DevasenaInupakutika/2014-05-08-soton/lessons/nocs/version-control/tutorial.md

     $ git checkout -b paperWJohn
     Switched to a new branch 'paperWJohn'

-Now let's change the title of our paper and the autors (adding John Smith).
+Now let's change the title of our paper and the authors (adding John Smith).
 Let's commit our changes.
 Before we do that, it's a good practice to check whether we're working in the correct branch.